ThomWright/ThomWright.github.io/_failure-patterns/out-of-order-messages.md

 An event log might not be necessary, but is a nice general-purpose solution to this problem.

-## Alternatives

 ### Delay and replay

-It can be tempted to simply delay the processing of out of order messages, in the hope that the required preceding messages will arrive soon.
+Another option is to simply delay the processing of an out of order message, in the hope that the required preceding message(s) will arrive soon.

 This has the drawback of creating unnecessary delays.
 If we delay message `B` for one minute, but the required message `A` arrives after one second, then we will process `B` 59 seconds later than necessary.
 Ideally, we want to process messages as soon as possible.